Underground personnel capacity doubles at Sanford Lab

 “This recent project doubles the number of people that can safely work underground at once, increasing the headcount from 72 to 144 people,” said Mike Headley, executive director of Sanford Lab.
 “This is a healthy increase that will allow us to support construction for LBNF.”

 The main component of this project was the upgrade of the 4850 Level Refuge Chamber, designed to shelter people in case of an underground emergency in which immediate evacuation is not possible.
 Previously, the Refuge Chamber could provide shelter to 72 people for 96 hours.
-Now, using a newly installed compressed air management system (CAMS), an indefinite supply of breathing air will be available.
+Using a newly installed compressed air management system (CAMS), an indefinite supply of breathing air will be available.
 The team also replaced former CO2 scrubbers with smaller, more efficient scrubbers as a secondary air source.

 “With LBNF construction continuing to ramp up, we need greater capacity for workers underground—for the LBNF project as well as all the Sanford Lab maintenance crews and other science collaborations,” said Colton Clark, a Fermilab LBNF engineer who led the Refuge Chamber upgrade.
 “This project means we can safely bring more workers underground at once.”